Emergency plans in residential parks

 These changes are in addition to the existing obligations on park owners to ensure the safety of home owners and other residents in the event of a fire or hazardous materials emergency.

-Read more about your emergency plan obligations under the Fire and Emergency Services Act 1990.
+Read more about fire safety management plans, including guidelines and examples (under Building Fire Safety), to help you meet your obligations under the Fire and Emergency Services Act 1990.